IliasMariosG/boris-bikes/README.md

 As a member of the public
 So I can decide whether to use the docking station
 I want to see a bike that has been docked

+5
+As a member of the public,
+So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available
 ```

 ### Objects and Messages Interaction